johannesvollmer/signed-distance-field-rs/README.md

 ### Cons (yet)
 - Single Code only
 - GPU not used
-- May not as accurate as a naive approach
+- Maybe not as accurate as a naive approach

 ### What's up next?
 - Consider optimizing for SIMD and multithreading